Chu-Chu. <- Previous • Next -> Juri.

 • The children’s cartoon version of the prince story, repeated in many episodes, is what Utena remembers from when she (believes she) met Dios as a small child.

 • In the present time, Utena calls on Dios in most duels, to perform a miracle and win.
+In some early duels, Dios seems to merge with Utena.
+In the Apocalypse Saga, his apparition descends from the castle in the sky to kiss her on the lips.
 Utena wants to become a prince.
 She doesn’t believe that she already is, though symbols like her hair length and prince uniform epaulets tell us when she plays the role.
 She attributes her victories to the prince, and does not realize that they are her own doing.

 • In episode 34, the prince (not given a name) appears as a character in The Tale of the Rose.